How will Brexit affect the UK environment?

 The EU has previously done this – for example, by giving the UK government multiple warnings for exceeding EU limits on air pollution.
 The campaign group Client Earth has used these limits to take the UK government to the European Court of Justice a number of times.

 To continue protecting our health and the environment we must properly transfer EU laws and make sure they can be enforced after exit day.
+And to ensure we have the time and resources to do this, we need to avoid a no-deal Brexit.

 In the past other European countries have called and voted for stronger protections which improved EU environmental standards.
 In effect, the green actions of other EU countries have improved our own environmental protections - something we won’t benefit from after exit day.